omerlin/yncrea-virtualization/docs/day3/quizz.md

 ![K8SExamDiagActivity](../files/kubernetes/quizzExamDiagAct.png "Quizz Exam Diag Activity")

 ### Detail
-The application is in the `quizz` subdirectory of the [Yncrea virtualization labs](https://github.com/omerlin/yncrea-virtualization-labs.git)
+The application is located in the repository [Go kub quizz](https://github.com/omerlin/gokubquizz.git)
 So you need to do a :

 ```